agenticbuddy/codex/docs/session-restore.md

 - Restore modes (sessions list and viewer):

   - Return — close the overlay/viewer and return to the composer.
-  - Restore — local continuation: the composer is prefilled with `Resume this session: <path>`.
+  - Restore (server) — resumes using the stored provider token when present; otherwise the UI suggests Replay and prints an informational notice.
-  - Exp.
-Restore — same semantics with an explicit “experimental” label for clarity/change control.
+  - Replay — rebuilds server context by sending history in chunks (no actions taken during restore).
-  - Server Restore — uses the stored token when present; otherwise falls back to local restore and writes an informational notice.
+  - GPT Restore — local continuation: the composer is prefilled with `Resume this session: <path>`.

 - Resume algorithm at a glance (Rust):

   1. Read header + items from JSONL.
   2. If any `function_call` lacks a matching output, synthesize an aborted output item and append it to the first pending input on resume.
-  3. If a `provider_resume_token` is present and the operator selects Server Restore (or flags indicate), use it; otherwise use local restore.
+  3. If a `provider_resume_token` is present and the operator selects Restore (server) (or flags indicate), use it; otherwise use local restore.
   4. Start the next turn from a consistent state; never attempt to resume a partially consumed SSE stream.

 - Error handling and safeguards: